kentcdodds/mdx-bundler/README.md

 <details>
   <summary>"How is this different from <a href="https://github.com/hashicorp/next-mdx-remote"><code>next-mdx-remote</code></a>?"</summary>

-This actually bundles dependencies of your MDX files.
+`mdx-bundler` actually bundles dependencies of your MDX files.
 For example, this won't work with `next-mdx-remote`, but it will with `mdx-bundler`:

 ```md
 ---